-- Billy Maddox Takes His Shot, Vol. 5 (1999) – Billy Maddox Takes His Shot tells the story of Billy Maddox, his wife Jessie and their son Matthew.
-You can purchase a copy by clicking the book cover image over in the right column.
+- Billy Maddox Takes His Shot, Vol. 7 (1999) – Billy Maddox Takes His Shot tells the story of Billy Maddox, his wife Jessie and their son Matthew.
+You can purchase a copy by clicking the book cover image down below.

 Why write the Maddox Men Series?

 Nearly 20 years ago, I graduated with a Master of Arts degree in English literature.
 Although I have since entered the professional world and became a communications professional, my love of classic literature has always remained.
 In the early 21st century, contemporary literary fiction is the closest thing to classic literature.
 Indeed some contemporary fiction will likely be considered classic in its own right, one day.